 Can you bring a Laser Hair Removal Claim?

-We understand how painful and distressing the side effects from laser hair removal can be.
+We understand how painful and distressing the side effects of laser hair removal treatments can be.

-We specialise in laser removal claims and can help you to bring a claim for compensation for laser hair:
+We specialise in laser hair removal negligence compensation claims and can help you to bring a claim for compensation for laser hair removal negligence:

-- Beauty salons which offer laser hair removal treament clearly need to ensure that they comply with a whole range of health and safety laws.
-Unfortunately it seems laser hair removal claims are on the rise as a consequence of being carried out incorrectly through a lack of training and/or without reasonable care.
+- Beauty salons which offer laser hair removal treatment clearly need to ensure that they comply with a whole range of health and safety laws.
+Unfortunately, it seems laser hair removal claims are on the rise as a consequence of being carried out incorrectly through a lack of training and/or without reasonable care.

 - There are a whole range of responsibilities that your beauty salon owes you and it’s so important that they carry out their duties seriously and with all the necessary care.